What is the “Ministration of Death” Paul spoke of?

 “For even that which was made glorious had no glory in this respect, by reason of the glory that excelleth.

-With this knowledge we can understand the above verses.
-“How shall not the ministration of the spirit be rather glorious?”
-It should read “literally, ‘be rather (that is, still more, invested) in glory.’’’
-(JFB Commentary).
-“The gospel, the ministration of life, must have still greater glory.
+Verse 8 should read, “The gospel, the ministration of life, must have still greater glory.
 It has glory now, and will have a fuller glory in the day of the Lord.”
 (Peoples New Test.).
 This verse Paul is saying that the administration of the church has the glory of God now with the Holy Spirit in our hearts, but it still has not come into its full fruition (more about this below).

-As he says in the next verse, “For if the ministration of condemnation be glory, much more doth the ministration of righteousness exceed in glory.”
+As he says in the next verse, “For if the ministration of condemnation be glory, much more doth the ministration of righteousness exceed in glory.” (v.9).
 The ministration of righteousness exceeds in glory why?
-Notice what Paul says in Hebrews, “Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus;
+The Israelites did not have the law written on their hearts and were not obedient.
+The Holy Spirit was not in them, but only Moses and a precious few among them.

-Paul goes on to say, “For even that which was made glorious had no glory in this respect, by reason of the glory that excelleth.”
-Even if Moses ministry did not have God ruling Israel directly, the administration alone would have excelled in glory anyways because it came from God, and got its instruction from God anyways.
+Paul goes on to say, “For even that which was made glorious had no glory in this respect, by reason of the glory that excelleth.” (v.10).
+The administration of Moses even though had the glory of God, did not have all Israel with the Spirit of God dwelling in their hearts like the church of the New Testament!

 Ministration still Valid

-The ministration of Moses was not done away, just the veil.
-Jesus said the leaders of Israel, “The scribes and the Pharisees sit in Moses' seat:
+Jesus said that the leaders of Israel, “The scribes and the Pharisees sit in Moses’ seat:

 Moses’ father-in-law, Jethro, was concerned that Moses would wear himself out, handling so many people’s problems.
 He asked him why he did this.